-To be eligible to participate in the National Health and Medical Research Council’s (NHMRC) Indigenous Internship Program you must:
+To be eligible to participate in NHMRC’s Indigenous Internship Program you must:

 - Aboriginality or Torres Strait Islander Descent Form

-- be enrolled in an Undergraduate or post graduate degree in a health or medical research related field, and
+- be enrolled in an Undergraduate or post graduate degree in a health or medical research related field

 - be able to work independently and as part of a team.